 There’s also the group coverage HRA (GCHRA).
 This type of HRA supplements a group health plan.
 With it, employers can reimburse employees for out-of-pocket expenses the group plan doesn’t cover.
 Examples of eligible expenses include deductibles and copays.
 A GCHRA doesn’t reimburse employees for insurance premiums.

-When it comes to health coverage for your team, it’s a good idea to look beyond traditional group health plans.
-An ICHRA has more design flexibility than group policies.
-It gives employers a cost-effective way to offer personalized health benefits to their employees.
+When it comes to health coverage for your team, it's a good idea to look beyond traditional group health plans.
+An individual coverage health reimbursement arrangement (ICHRA) has more design flexibility than a group health insurance policy.
+It gives employers a cost-effective way to offer personalized employee benefits.
 It also empowers employees with the freedom of choice when it comes to healthcare services and coverage options.